prometheus/prometheus/SECURITY.md

 # Reporting a security issue

-Please learn more about our security policy and how to report security vulnerabilities in our documentation:
+The Prometheus security policy, including how to report vulnerabilities, can be found here:

 https://prometheus.io/docs/operating/security/